 Victoria Power – Island Health Liaison

-Dr. Marjorie Moulton, Acting President
+Dr. Marjorie Moulton, President

 A resident of Victoria, BC, for over 25 years Dr. Moulton began her career in allopathic medicine and psychology in 1989.
 A graduate of the International College of Traditional Chinese Medicine, she earned her doctorate in Oriental Medicine and ran a successful private acupuncture practice in Victoria for 12 years teaching 2 years for Oshio College of Acupuncture and Herbology.